Fine Art Resumé: Kate Heyhoe

 (Juror: Annette DiMeo Carlozzi, Blanton Museum of Art, Austin, TX)

-In addition to making sugar skulls and floating collages, Kate has been editor of The Global Gourmet since its launch in 1996 on both America Online and the web.
+In addition to making sugar skulls and floating collages, Kate has been editor of FoodWine.com since its launch in 1995, and later as Global Gourmet on both America Online and the web.
 Before that she was co-founder of the electronic Gourmet Guide, which launched on the web in 1994, partnered with America Online in 1995, and merged into The Global Gourmet in 1998.
+In 2016, Global Gourmet reverted back to FoodWine.com.

 Reducing Your Carbon Footprint in the Kitchen—the New Green Basics Way